Signaloid: Shaping the Future of Uncertainty Quantification in Computing

 Why Did You Start Signaloid?

-I’ve been working for over twenty years in computing, going back and forth between industry and academia, working at Bell Labs and being appointed as the first Chair of Physical Computation as a professor at the University of Cambridge.
+I’ve been working in computing for over twenty years, switching between industry and academia, working at Bell Labs, and being appointed the first Chair of Physical Computation as a professor at the University of Cambridge.
 Yet, people kept asking me why I wouldn’t turn my research into a company.
 I realized that if I didn’t go for it, someone else would, and I would regret it.
 So, I founded Signaloid in 2019.

 How Do You Make Computers Quantify Uncertainty?

-Every computer does calculations.
-But one important thing no computer currently can do inherently is to judge how much to trust the data they’re processing.
+Every computer does calculations, but one important thing no computer can do inherently is judge how much to trust the data it’s processing.
 There is always some uncertainty about real-world data, whether the data acquisition method is imperfect or the underlying real-world process is noisy.

 At Signaloid, we built a new processor to help computers deal with uncertainty.
 If you provide information initially on how uncertain data is, it will keep track of this uncertainty during further processing.
 This can help, for example, with Monte Carlo simulations in computational finance, help autonomous robots estimate how far an object is and how much you trust that estimate, and even with topics in materials modeling and quantum computing.